samdroberts87/snakejs/README.md

 # README: Automated Deployment Pipeline Setup

 This pipeline automates the deployment process for your web application.
-It pulls code from this GitHub repository, creates and pushes a Docker image to your DockerHub repository, provisions an EC2 instance with Terraform, configures the EC2 instance with Ansible, and provides the URL for accessing the web application.
+It pulls code from this GitHub repository, creates and pushes a Docker image to your DockerHub repository, provisions an EC2 instance with Terraform, configures the EC2 instance with Ansible, and provides the IP for accessing the web application.

 ## Prerequisites: